sagarbhadrawle/waiting-knife-3384/README.md

  4. Compile and run the application.

 ## Database Design
-Book My Slot uses a relational database (MySQL) to store information related to customers, service providers, appointments, customer feedback, and service details.
+ScheduLink uses a relational database (MySQL) to store information related to customers, service providers, appointments, customer feedback, and service details.
 The database design includes appropriate relationships and constraints, such as foreign keys and unique constraints.
 To visualize the database structure and relationships, refer to the ER-Diagram provided in the project.

 ## Authors
+@sagarbhadrawle